Shreyas1505/Legend-of-Shiva/README.md

 # Trident-of-Shiva
-A text based java game that was submitted for my 'Programming Practices' module.
+## A text based java game that was submitted for my 'Programming Practices' module.

+Description Here